ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-keys/index.md

 title: "Row Keys"
 ---

 Row Keys (or Row ID's) are provided by the application to the grid to enable the grid to identify rows.

-This in turn provides the following benefits:
-1. Rows are not unnecessarily destroyed and recreated when a list of Row Data is refreshed.
-1. Row selection is maintained when a list of Row Data is refreshed.
-1. Rows are given an identifier which can be used by the application to identify and look up rows.
+Once the grid can identify rows, it can then maintain state between changes of Row Data.
+Maintained State includes both the DOM (where a Row exists in the old and new list of Row Data, the row is kept inside the DOM) and Business State (e.g. Row Selection and Row Group Open / Closed).

+The Row Key also allows accessing the grid's rows via the Grid API.
+For example if you decide to use `employeeId` as your Row Key, then you can look up rows inside the grid by providing `employeeId` to the `getRowNode(key)` API.

 ## Setting Row Keys